rediris/infrastrukt/README.md

 ```

 You can view elements of ZURB's Foundation in their [documentation section](http://foundation.zurb.com/docs/).
 This includes Orbit, Reveal, Tabs etc.

+## Contribute

+It'd be great if users could contribute to this project, I'm constantly striving to make improvements, to help, you could:

+* Fork us
+* State any issues you have
+* Tag a feature you may like to see
+* Send us what you've made

+## Precautions

+Make sure you do not replace elements of this starter theme with elements from ZURB's Foundation Framework, as it will break.
+Modifications have been made to allow such elements as Orbit, Reveal, Tabs, etc to work within WordPress.

+This theme is constantly being updated in relation to ZURB's Foundation.

 ## Authors